Living three years in Sydney now, I finally found a free weekend to make my second visit to a nightclub.

-An ideal solution is to rank all candidates along an important for particular context characteristic and pick the best one.
-Then the most hardworking gets a job, the most loving gets a girlfriend, and the smartest goes to college.
+The best solution is to rank all candidates along an important characteristic for a specific context and select the best one.
+Then the most hardworking gets a job, the most loving gets a girlfriend, and the smartest go to college.
 The problem, however, is that such a ranking requires us to see what can’t be seen.
-The true level of productivity, devotion, or ableness is unobserved.
+The true level of productivity, devotion, or ability is unobserved.
 Asking candidates won’t work.
-All of them have an incentive to lie to be selected.
+All of them have the incentive to lie to be selected.

 The solution, however, can be found by recognizing that the most productive is likely to have the highest educational degree, the most devoted is likely to bring the biggest present on Valentine’s Day, and the smartest is likely to have the highest exam marks.

 These relationships are not accidental.
-All three were intentionally created as a cultural truth-telling solution in contexts where knowing the observable is important, but candidates lack an incentive to reveal them truthfully.
+All three were intentionally created as a cultural truth-telling solution in contexts where knowing the observable is important, but candidates lack the incentive to reveal them truthfully.

 In fact, the efficiency of a market economy is built on this truth-telling property.
 An economic system achieves maximum efficiency if those who value resources the most also possess them.
-Simply asking won’t do due to misaligned incentives; that is why we ask everyone to name a price they are comfortable to pay.
-A willingness to pay contains information on the importance of a good to an economics agent.
+Simply asking won’t do due to misaligned incentives; that is why we ask everyone to name a price they are comfortable paying.
+A willingness to pay contains information on the importance of a good to an economic agent.
 That is how a resource gets an efficient allocation.
-But how does it relate to what is happening in the club
+But how does it relate to what is happening in the club?

 Dating and friendship, while being deeply important, are not very well defined.
-The key game-theoretical gimmick of common knowledge does not capture a belief formation process of the participants in the slightest.
-The alcohol messes up rationality.
+The key game-theoretical gimmick of `common knowledge’ does not capture the belief formation process of the participants in the slightest.
+Alcohol messes up rationality.

 But are not participants usually decide to visit the club much earlier in the week while being sober?
 Did they not know exactly what they were getting into and what they wanted from the club’s visit?
 Here is, however, one exciting way to understand this better.
 Check the picture at the top of the post.